skeoop/skeoop.github.io/Language-Comparison.md

 * [Scala][] is a functional, object-oriented language based on Java.
 The Play, Akka, and Spark frameworks are written in Scala.
 * [Groovy][] is similar to Kotlin.
 Its used by the Grails web framework and the [Spock][] testing framework.
 Groovy's popularity has been stable (not growing) for a few years.

 ### My View

-As a *primary language* Java, Kotlin, and Python are serious choices, due to their mainstream applicability.
-Java has more complex syntax and some blemishes like primitive types and checked exceptions, which complicate learning.
+As a *primary language* Java, Kotlin, and Python are all serious choices for OOP.
+Java has more complex syntax and some complexities like primitive types and checked exceptions.
 But, Java also is more widely used and has much more learning material.

-If you know Java, learning Kotlin is easy (and educational); going from Kotlin to Java is harder, I think.
+Python is much easier to learn and more productive to code.
+Since Python is very flexible and dynamic, the programmer must obey *conventions* to write good code, such as not directly accessing object attributes from other classes, using type hints, and using O-O constructs as they were intended.

 Comparing Java and Python